JoelAbe/MIVE/README.md

 # MIVE (WIP)
+An immersive VR environment that is created in the Unity Engine which  enables a collaborative workspace for people from across the globe to interact in a meaningful away.

+Earlier README:

 This is the repository for a final year project made by me and a few others.
 It is a attempt at an Immersive Virtual Reality Environment.
 You start out in the main hub which is a large custom built terrain with currently just a small road and a portal which takes you to a XR Toolkit Starter Room which is currently kept just as a placeholder.

 Rooms planned include a Conference Room, a Classroom and a Theatre.